paurkedal/ocaml-caqti/README.md

 As the main entry point, you would normally use either of

-    Caqti_lwt : Caqti_connection_sig.S with type 'a io = 'a Lwt.t
+    Caqti_lwt : Caqti_connect_sig.S with type 'a future := 'a Lwt.t
-    Caqti_async : Caqti_connection_sig.S with type 'a io = 'a Deferred.t
+    Caqti_async : Caqti_connect_sig.S with type 'a future := 'a Deferred.t
+    Caqti_blocking : Caqti_connect_sig.S with type 'a future = 'a

-which is provided by `caqti-lwt` or `caqti-async`, respectively.
+which is provided by `caqti-lwt`, `caqti-async`, and `caqti.blocking`, respectively.
 These provide a connect functions which receives an URI, loads the appropriate driver, and returns a connection as a first-class module containing query functionality for the database.

 The most important modules to know about are:

   - `Caqti_type` and `Caqti_request` for constructing prepared or one-shot
     queries.
-  - `Caqti_lwt` and `Caqti_async` for connecting to the database and obtaining a first class module implementing `Caqti_connection_sig.S`.
+  - `Caqti_lwt`, `Caqti_async`, and `Caqti_blocking` for connecting to the
+    database and obtaining a first class module implementing `Caqti_connection_sig.S`.
   - `Caqti_connection_sig.S` and `Caqti_response_sig.S` for executing
     queries.